marciofrayze/spring-boot-example/README.md

 ## Known issues
 - The current version of the H2 database has a security flaw and do not recommend using it in production.
-More details can be seen by executing the script  "generateDependencyCheckAnalyzerReport.sh ".
+More details can be seen by executing the script  "generateDependencyCheckAnalyzerReport.sh".